Bachelor of Midwifery

 About this course

-Midwives are responsible for the care of women and babies during pre-pregnancy, pregnancy, labour, birth and the early infancy period.
+Midwives are responsible for the care of women, babies and their families during pre-pregnancy, pregnancy, labour, birth and the early infancy period.
 They provide direct clinical care and support for healthy women and babies and work collaboratively with doctors and other members of a health care team when there are risks or complications.

 The Bachelor of Midwifery is specifically designed to develop graduates for entry to professional midwifery practice.
 The course prepares graduates with skills, knowledge and attitudes to provide high quality woman-centred care through safe and effective midwifery practice in accordance with the Australian Nursing and Midwifery Council National Competency Standards for the Midwife.